-EU takes more time to think about taxing internet giants
+EU takes time to ponder tech giant tax

 By Peter Teffer